 There are many different ways to get traffic to your website when Google doesn’t yet know you exist.
 Here’s a list of them.

-- If you’re looking for a reliable company to host your website then I recommend Bluehost.
+- If you’re looking for a reliable company to host your website then I can recommend Bluehost.